 You want your sermon outline to be a reflection of your personal communication style, so you should feel comfortable and inspired when building from it.
 Once you have landed your outline type, you can begin the work of filling in the gaps.

-Make sure you outline your message step-by-step creating your main points with sub-text, scripture references, and any other notes that should go along with it.
-Continue doing this so that you’re creating points for every section of the message.
+Make sure you outline your sermon step-by-step creating your main points with sub-text, scripture references, and any other notes that should go along with it.
+Continue doing this so that you’re creating points for every section of the sermon.

 Once you finish the outline on day two, you are right on track and have set yourself up for success to preach a well thought-out and prepared message for the coming weekend.